 Getting an In-Depth Look at The Competition

 When you first load the Deep Analysis results for a keyword it will take a few seconds.
-After that initial load time the information is saved and you won’t need to wait again to access the information.
+After that initial load time, the information is saved and you won’t need to wait again to access the information.
 The Deep Analysis feature shows all of the info available in the normal competition analysis table but adds a few important things.

 Alexa Rank – This shows the current rank for the website by traffic.
 So if the Alexa rank is 5000 it means that domain is the 5000 most trafficked site in the world.
-So as far as competition is concerned you want to see higher Alexa ranks because lower Alexa ranks usually mean the website is very authoritative.
+So as far as competition is concerned you want to see higher Alexa ranks because lower Alexa ranks usually means the website is very authoritative.

 Domain Age – This gives the approximate age of the current domain in years.
 Older domains tend to have more trust in Google’s eyes so we usually prefer to see younger domains for easier competition.